marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 a PCEngines APU2D board. `B57UDIAG.EXE` is the vendor tool which configures and tests Broadcom NICs, including all PXE related information (OptionROM binary, PXE enablement/disablement, etc.) The tool however runs only on MS-DOS.
-In order to iterate faster during OptionROM development,  I was looking for a way to manipulate from Linux the NVRAM of the NIC, which is accessible from `ethtool`.
+In order to iterate faster during OptionROM development,  I was looking for a way to manipulate from Linux the NVRAM of the NIC, which is accessible with `ethtool`.
 I derived layout specification, algorithms for integrity checks and other information by reverse engineering specific control paths of the `B57UDIAG.EXE` tool.

 It must be noted that some of the results obtained here could have probably been sourced from the existing